sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 <figure>
   <img src="/assets/fbmp/img02.png" alt="" loading="lazy">
   <figcaption>
-    A process flow showing an entire solution running on GitHub Actions.
-A Cron job triggers a Python script every few hours to scrape recent listings.
-Listings are fed through basic logic before being passed through a ChatGPT API as a final test to understand additional attributes that feed into the alert criteria.
-If the listing matches, an email notification is triggered.
+    A process flow illustrates a complete solution operating on GitHub Actions.
+A cron job activates a Python script every few hours to scrape recent listings.
+These listings are processed through basic logic and then analysed by the ChatGPT API as a final step to discern additional attributes that contribute to the alert criteria.
+If a listing matches, an email notification is triggered.
   </figcaption>
 </figure>